 - Mortality by 11%

 3.)
-Pfizer predicted first-year sales of $350 million, after the FDA approved the drug.
-However, Eliquis sales for 2013 could not even reach $129 million mark.
+Pfizer predicted first-year sales of $350 million after the FDA approved the drug.
+However, Eliquis sales for 2013 could not even reach $129 million marks.
 While, global sales of PRADAXA® were $875 million and $582 million for XARELTO®.
 Eliquis and Pradaxa are both better than warfarin in preventing stroke.
 Only Eliquis, however, reduced major bleeding over warfarin and improved mortality.
 According to the Bristol-Myers Squibb Reports First Quarter 2014 Financial Results, Global revenues for Eliquis were $106 million.Analysts are forecasting a $9 billion market for new blood thinners and a drug that fit Apixaban’s efficacy and safety profile could snatch half of that.
 Leerink Swann’s Seamus Fernandez estimated peak Eliquis sales at $4.2 billion in 2017

 If you’re new to Eliquis you likely have some questions about the drug.
 So let’s dive into the most important information about this drug.

 The primary use of this medicine is for stroke and clot prevention in people with atrial fibrillation.